opengauss-mirror/docs/content/docs-lite/en/docs/Administratorguide/gs_dump.md

 -   --non-lock-table

-    Specifies a reserved port for function expansion.
-This parameter is not recommended.
+    This parameter is used only for inter-software API calling.

 -   --quote-all-identifiers